 Self-employed borrowers are also ok.
 You just need some extra information as part of the application process, including two years of federal tax returns and a profit and loss statement if applicable.

 Plus, if you’re a new or existing account holder, you can take advantage of CitiMortgage’s relationship pricing.
 This may entitle you to choose either a lower interest rate or discounted closing costs.

 One of the best ways to research mortgage lenders is by reading third-party reviews.
 You can discover what actual customers are saying about them before you choose to do business with them.

-CitiMortgage currently has a Better Business Bureau (BBB) rating of F, which is an indicator of poor customer service.
+CitiMortgage currently has a Better Business Bureau (BBB) rating of F, which indicates poor customer service.
 They also have many complaints.
 You can find more CitiMortgage reviews at other review sites as well.

-Filling out a quick pre-approval form is an easy way to know what you can expect from CitiMortgage without any kind of commitment.
+Filling out a quick pre-approval form is an easy way to know what you can expect from CitiMortgage without commitment.
 With support available both online and offline, this lender certainly designs the mortgage process to be as headache-free as possible.